Germany Plans for the Invasion of Great Britain

 Operation Sea Lion

 Despite the indefinite postponement of the proposed invasion, preparations were still underway.
-Some factions of the army argued that a May, 1941, when the first Bismark-class battleships would come onto line.
-However, the invasion of Russia and continued lack of air superiority led to the Operation not being reconsidered.
+Some factions of the army argued that in May 1941, when the first Bismark-class battleships would come onto line.
+However, the invasion of Russia and continued lack of air superiority led to the operation not being reconsidered.

 Contents